noseka1/openshift-airflow-helm/README.md

 ## Configuring remote logging to S3-compatible storage

+This section configures Airflow to send logs to the S3 bucket hosted by Noobaa.

 Follow the guidance in [Generating a connection URI](https://airflow.apache.org/docs/stable/howto/connection/index.html#generating-a-connection-uri) to generate a connection URI:

 For example: